erawhctim/wedding-website/src/_includes/itinerary.md

 **Location:**

 The Fox Theatre
 660 Peachtree St NE, Atlanta

-**Attire** : Black Tie (Optional)
+**Attire** : Black Tie Optional
 - Formal attire encouraged.
-Think tuxedos or suits with ties and floor-length dresses.
 - Dress to impress; this is *The Fox Theatre* we’re talking about.
+- *For ladies:* long dresses.
+- *For gentlemen:* tuxedo or suit with a tie.

+**Parking:**
+- We highly recommend using Uber, Lyft, or a taxi to and from the event.
+Parking in the city is limited, and we want everyone to celebrate safely.
+- A small number of parking spaces are available through the Fox Theatre.
+If you plan to drive, please indicate this on your RSVP so we can reserve a spot for you.